1.

 Kiles nodded his head and patted his transponder gently.
 There

-was nothing that he could do to extend the visit; this detour was to
+was nothing that he could do to extend the visit; this detour happened

 honor their family bond.